Butane Hash Oil (BHO): What It Is, How It’s Made, Safety & FAQs

 How is BHO Made?

-Dabbing: If you want to try dabbing BHO, you’ll need to get yourself a dab rig.
-Simply apply some concentrate to the nail and wait for the rig to heat it.
-Then, you consume the vapor.
+If you want to try dabbing BHO, you’ll need to get yourself a dab rig or dab pen.
+Simply apply the BHO concentrate to the dab nail and wait for the rig to heat it.

 Do you have questions about butane hash oil?
 You’re not alone.
 We’ve compiled a few of our most commonly asked questions about BHO, so you can find some of the answers you’re looking for: